kmeaton/RNASeq_Workshop/README.md

 For this tutorial, we are going to use a sample RNA-Seq dataset from [this paper](https://www.science.org/doi/full/10.1126/sciadv.aay3423).
 The authors examined how gene expression changed in several species of fish as they were exposed to unseasonably warm temperatures over several months.
 We will use RNA-Seq data from one of the species (the spiny chromis damselfish, *Acanthochromis polyacanthus*) and compare gene expression between two months (December, when temperatures were relatively normal, and February, when temperatures were far above average).

-In the shared class directory, there are 8 files with the extension ".fq".
+In the shared class directory, there are 8 files with the extension ```.fq```.
 These fastq files contain "raw" RNA-Seq reads for 4 samples - 2 from December and 2 from February.
-Each sample will have data in two different files: one will have the extension \_mate1.fq, and the other will be \_mate2.fq.
+Each sample will have data in two different files: one will have the extension ```\_mate1.fq```, and the other will be ```\_mate2.fq```.
 This is because these samples were sequenced using paired-end Illumina sequencing, which generates two sequences per input molecule of RNA (one sequence in the "forward" direction, and one in the "reverse" direction).
 These paired sequences are stored in two different files.

 You'll need to copy these files from the class directory to your home directory before you can start working on them.
 Type the following code in your terminal: